Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER/MAGE/THIEF
 CLASS FEATURES:
+– May wear helmets.
-– May not wear armor heavier than studded leather.
+– May not wear armor heavier than splint mail.
 – May not equip shields larger than bucklers.
-– May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
+– May use any weapon.
 – Immune to sneak attack.
 – Has Evasion passive ability.
 ```